ADE-Scheduler/ADE-Scheduler/README.md

 But an intuitive design is not the only advantage of ADE Scheduler, it also comes with several useful tools which ADE does not have:

+- [x] automatically load courses based on classes in your enrolled in;
 - [x] black-listing some events in order to have a clean schedule
 - [x] easily viewing multiple courses
 - [x] handling multiple schedules